Powerful inaction, conspicuous absence, bountiful void

 *

-To this Franz Kafka adds his thought about another meaningful emptiness, the potential shrill of silence:
+To this Franz Kafka, remembering Ulysses, adds his thought about another meaningful emptiness, about the potential shrill of silence:

 “Now the Sirens have a still more fatal weapon than their song, namely their silence.
 And though admittedly such a thing has never happened, still it is conceivable that someone might possibly have escaped from their singing; but from their silence certainly never.”[6]

-I too, discovered that sometimes my strongest comment was to keep my mouth shut and my most eloquent answer was when asked what I replied, the persons present had to say: “Nothing.
+I too, discovered that sometimes my strongest comment was to keep my mouth shut.
+The same, as related by an observer, my most eloquent answer when asked what I replied about something important, the persons present had to say: “Nothing.
 He said nothing.”
 This nothing is a weighty statement, sometimes a menacing one.

 This silence;